 Before heading out of town, stop by Smith Custom Framing & Fine Art Gallery.
 This frame shop and gallery is tucked down on Reno Avenue and offers a great display of artwork for sale.
 They also specialize in creative and quality framing options.

-In September, you don't want to miss the New Cumberland Apple Festival at the nearby New Cumberland Borough Park.
-This one-day event features tons of apple treats, craft vendors, entertainment and more.
+In September, the parks hosts the New Cumberland Apple Festival, a one-day event featuring tons of apple treats, craft vendors, entertainment and more.